How To Pay Off Back Taxes

 - Keep all records.
 Be sure to keep records of when and how you submitted the tax returns.

 If you owe back taxes, the sooner you can pay off what you owe, the better, so you can stop accruing additional interest and penalties and avoid IRS tax liens.
 IRS tax scams are becoming more common, however, with some scammers even calling and demanding immediate payment and threatening that you or your family will be arrested or deported.
-The IRS will reach out to you via regular mail, not over the phone, and will never demand immediate payment or a specific method of payment.
+The IRS will only ever reach out to you via regular mail, not over the phone or online, and the IRS will never demand immediate payment or a specific method of payment.
+To protect yourself, your family and your finances, make sure you know the common signs of an IRS scam so you can avoid it at all costs.